Inference From Visible Information And Background Knowledge: Positive Query Implication

-We now turn to the schema-level problem $\exists \PSB$.
-Let $\visinst_{\{a\}}$ be a fixed instance for the visible part of a schema $\bfS$ whose domain contains the single value $a$ and whose visible relations are singleton relations of the form $\{(a,\ldots,a)\}$.
-For certain constraint languages, we will show that, whenever $\exists\PSB(Q, \calC, \bfS)=\true$, then the witnessing instance can be taken to be $\visinst_{\{a\}}$.
+Let $a$ be an arbitrary domain element.
+Further let $\visinst_{\{a\}}$ be a fixed instance for the visible part of a schema $\bfS$ whose domain contains the single value $a$ and whose visible relations are singleton relations of the form $\{(a,\ldots,a)\}$.
+We will show that, for certain languages for the background theories, if $\exists\PSB(Q, \calC, \bfS)=\true$, then the witnessing instance can be taken to be $\visinst_{\{a\}}$.
 This can be viewed as an extension of the ``critical instance'' method which has been applied previously to chase termination problems: Proposition 3.7 of Marnette and Geerts \cite{mgicdt} states a related result for disjunctive TGDs in isolation; Gogacz and Marcincowski \cite{criticalinst1} call such an instance a ``well of positivity''.
-The following shows that the technique applies to TGDs and EGDs without constants.
+The following result shows that the technique applies to TGDs and EGDs without constants.